PacoVu/IODClientForWindowsUniversal/README.md

 }
 ```
 ---
-**Function ParseSpeechRegconitionResponse**
+**Function ParseServerResponse**

-    SpeechRegconitionResponse ParseSpeechRegconitionResponse(ref string jsonStr)
+    object ParseServerResponse(string hodApp, string jsonStr)

 *Description:*
-* Parses a json string and returns a SpeechRegconitionResponse object.
+* Parses a json string and returns an object type based on the API name (defined by hodApp).

->Note: See the full list of standard parser functions from the Standard response parser functions section at the end of this document.
+>Note: Only APIs which return standard responses can be parsed by using this function.
+A list of supported APIs can be found from the SupportedApps class.

 *Parameters:*
+* hodApp: a string identify an HOD API.
+Detect supported APIs' responses from SupportedApps.
-* jsonStr: a json string returned from a synchronous API call or from the GetJobResult or the GetJobStatus function.
+* jsonStr: a json string returned from a synchronous API call or from the GetJobResult function.

 *Return value:*
-* A SpeechRegconitionResponse object containing API's response values.
-If there is an error or if the job is not completed (callback from a GetJobStatus call), the returned object is null and the error or job status can be accessed by calling the GetLastError function.
+* An object containing API's response values.

 *Example code:*